HDR

 In the example, if a 16-bit texture is used as a render target for the corresponding view, the color (2.0, 2.0, 2.0, 1.0) will be used to render the element and this will be the color value written in the render target.

-When it comes to the other supported color space, Rec.2020, the color defined in it will be first transformed into scRGB through the appropriate linear transformation.
+When it comes to the other supported color spaces, the color defined in them will be first transformed into scRGB through the appropriate linear transformation.
 Example usage of this color space is:

 .hdr-block {